Here are all the winners from the 2024 Grammys – rolling list

 Béla Fleck, Edgar Meyer & Zakir Hussain Featuring Rakesh Chaurasia – ‘Motion’

-John Williams – ‘Helena’s Theme’
+John Williams – ‘Helena’s Theme’ – winner

 Lakecia Benjamin ft.
 Angela Davis – ‘Amerikkan Skin’